kyma-project/lifecycle-manager/docs/user/quick-start.md

 - A Kyma CR that uses the global `alpha` channel but without any module configured, sync disabled, named `default-kyma` under `kyma-system` namespace

 ### Manage modules in single cluster mode
-By default, all Module Templates deployed by Kyma CLI will be configured for single cluster mode (`spec.target=control-plane`), which means the module will be deployed in the Control Plane cluster, together with Kyma Lifecycle Manager.
+To allow Kyma Lifecycle Manager manages Kyma modules in signle cluster, the Lifecycle Manager must deploy with default kustomize profile.

-To help you get started with Kyma CLI and learn how to use its features effectively, we have prepared an interactive tutorial that guides you through the basic commands and scenarios.
+We have prepared an interactive tutorial that guides you through the basic commands and scenarios.
 The tutorial is designed to be easy to follow and fun to complete.
 You can access it by clicking this Interactive tutorial link below.

 https://killercoda.com/kyma-project/scenario/modular-kyma